mbalatsko/emailverifier-kt/README.md

         enabled = false
     }

+    registrability {
+        customRules = setOf(
+          "my-private-tld",       // Treat .my-private-tld as a public suffix "*.my-private-domain",  // Treat all subdomains of .my-private-domain as public suffixes "!example.my-private-domain" // Make an exception to the wildcard rule )
+    }

     // Configure allow/deny lists for dataset checks disposability {
         allow = setOf("my-disposable-domain.com") // Whitelist a disposable domain